Willem-Jacobs/can-do-books-api/README.md

 08.14.2021 7:00pm (EST) (V1.0.0) - First release.
 08.19.2021 9:00pm (EST) (V1.0.1) - Added route for `/books` that will use your token to verify your authenticity before providing you the book info located in the mongoDB.
 Has a route for `/clear & /seed` to clear the database or seed a record into the DB.
 Messages provided.
+08.21.2021 10:00pm (EST) (V1.0.2) - Added additional CRUD routes for create single entry from the front end and the delete by ID.
+Cleaned up code, refactored.
+Note that routes are now defiend by item.
+All current end points are `/books` then add to it `/clear or /seed or /:id` the `/books` gets all books and is used for the GET and the POST verbs.

 ## Credit and Collaborations